TheNivas/LearningScala/24_FileHandling/src/main/scala/24_FileHandling_Notes.md

   }
 }
 ```

-## Serialization:
+## Serialization

 Serializing an object means taking the data stored in an object and converting it to bytes (or a string).

 ```scala
 import java.io.{FileOutputStream, ObjectOutputStream}